Nn0Team/bookerfy/README.md

 - Sign-in/Sign-up
 - Minimum user profile
-- Add a note:
+- Add a note :clipboard:
+  - Simple note
+  - Starred important notes
-  - Make nice notes with markdown
+  - Nice notes with markdown
+  - Markdown can be chose on the note if required
+- Folder structure to better organization of notes
 - Show the note as a record on timeline followed by "name, date and label"
   - Ex: label: work/project/class
 - Search by:
   - Filter by search input
 - Timeline: :fire:
+- Profile type :rocket:
+  - Organize your work and personal notes
-  - Will be created a new entry on timeline automatically each day
+  - Will be created a new entry on timeline automatically each day with a simple note or switch to a work/project profile to create your own entries

 ## Upcoming features